nikbrunner/color-dunes/README.md

 -   [x] ~~_Check Edgecases for the switches_~~ [2019-09-04]
 -   [x] ~~_Animate the Ball_~~ [2019-09-04]
 -   [x] ~~_Generated color values still need work_~~ [2019-09-04]
+-   [ ] Add function to detect mobile browsers and add eventlisteners depending on the result